Scarfsman/VisualisationAssignment/README.md

 ## Scripts Breakdown

-CleanData.py -> Removes data thats not used for my visualisations, formats the data to be more useful. transforms the souce data 'athlete_events.csv' into 'gold_df.csv'/n
+CleanData.py -> Removes data thats not used for my visualisations, formats the data to be more useful. transforms the source data 'athlete_events.csv' into 'gold_df.csv

-LinePlot.py -> Generates the lineplot /n
+LinePlot.py -> Generates the lineplot

-BoxPlot.py -> Generates the boxplot /n
+BoxPlot.py -> Generates the boxplot

 PiePlot.py -> Generates the pieplot